Michelle Asha Cooper headshot

 Articles by Michelle

-Previously, Cooper served as deputy undersecretary at the U.S. Department of Education, where she played a pivotal role in overseeing higher education’s recovery from the COVID-19 pandemic.
+Before joining Lumina, Cooper served as deputy undersecretary at the U.S. Department of Education, where she played a pivotal role in overseeing higher education’s recovery from the COVID-19 pandemic.
 She managed $76 billion in emergency aid for students and institutions and championed initiatives aimed at driving economic mobility.
-Before her federal service, she spent more than 12 years as president and CEO of the Institute for Higher Education Policy (IHEP), leading research and advocacy efforts to improve educational outcomes among all students, with a focus on addressing the needs of today’s college students.
+Before her federal service, she spent more than 12 years as president and CEO of the Institute for Higher Education Policy (IHEP), leading research and advocacy efforts to improve educational outcomes among all students.

-Her career includes leadership roles with the Advisory Committee on Student Financial Assistance, the American Association of Colleges & Universities, the Council of Independent Colleges, and King’s College.
-She is known for her unwavering commitment to students and her talent for building partnerships that lead to meaningful, lasting change.
+She also served in leadership roles with the Advisory Committee on Student Financial Assistance, the American Association of Colleges & Universities, the Council of Independent Colleges, and King’s College.

-A proud native of Charleston, S.C., Cooper holds a bachelor’s degree from the College of Charleston, a master’s degree from Cornell University, and a doctorate from the University of Maryland at College Park.
-She lives in Washington, D.C., where she is active in community efforts to address poverty, improve educational opportunities, and promote health and economic mobility.
+Cooper holds a bachelor’s degree from the College of Charleston, a master’s degree from Cornell University, and a doctorate from the University of Maryland at College Park.

 More from Michelle